ryanflorence/planner2/NOTES.md

     ```
   - hardcode projects in the component
   - move to loader
+    - look at sources
+    - moved from source code to data
   - bring in prisma
   - db query is empty! how to add records?